-NEUROPSYCHOLOGY TRACK-the neuropsychology track focuses on provision of outpatient neuropsychological assessment services for patients across the lifespan.
-During the first two quarters, trainees spend majority of their time (approximately two and one-half days per week, including didactics and supervision) in their required primary rotation alongside their clinical supervisors.
+NEUROPSYCHOLOGY TRACK-the neuropsychology track is designed for doctoral trainees and focuses on provision of outpatient neuropsychological assessment services for patients across the lifespan.
+During the first semester, trainees spend majority of their time (approximately one and one-half days per week, including didactics and supervision) in their required primary rotation alongside their clinical supervisors.
 Trainees initially observe staff administer assessment batteries.
-Fellows then develop battery formulation skills and practice test administration.
+Trainees then develop battery formulation skills and practice test administration.
 Trainees also dedicate one day to a supplemental rotation of their choice to experience different modes of treatment and patient populations in the healthcare setting.
-Trainees select one supplemental rotation per semester.
-As the fellow progresses into the second quarter, they will perform clinical interviews/evaluations, feedback sessions, and report-writing activities more independently.
+As the trainee progresses into the second semester, they will perform clinical interviews/evaluations, feedback sessions, and report-writing activities more independently.